plspeziali/PineSU/README.md

 # PineSU
 NodeJS application which provides file version control along with integrity checking on the Ethereum blockchain network

+**This application is still not ready to be used!
+Try it at your own risk!**

+This application is part of my internship @ UniPG.

 # What it does now

 <img src="favicon.png" alt="drawing" align="right" height="150x"/>